-A tall, perfectly straight tree, an oak in its early prime, caught my brother’s attention one hot summer day as he, our little sister, and I walked through our kingdom, swatting at insects and wiping sweat from our eyes.
+A tall, perfectly straight tree, an oak in its early prime, caught my brother’s attention one hot summer day as he, our little sister, and I walked through our wooded garden, swatting at insects and wiping sweat from our eyes.
 Looking back now, I think the sticky heat and the pesky bugs had put us all in a bad mood.
 I guess we were unhappy pigs that day.
 Marshall stopped cold in the middle of the dirt path, causing Karen and me to knock into him.
-The tree rested a stone’s throw from where we stood, and Marshall began gazing at its dimensions, as if he were sizing the tree up for a fight.
+The tree rested a stone’s throw from where we stood, and Marshall began gazing at its dimensions, as if he were sizing up an opponent for a fight.

 At some time during these computations, Karen trotted home.

 The condemned tree was located deep in the woods, far from our parent’s prying eyes.
 The effort took us three full days.
-For the job, we sneaked out two essential things from our garage where Dad kept what few tools he had—a dull axe with a heavily taped handle and a corn knife that had been fabricated by our Grandpa Mills and which looked like a crude sword.
-Starting the first morning, we spent hours at chopping, me swinging the dull axe and Marshall the corn knife, each of us flailing at the meat of the tree with manic purpose, grunting with each swing, our arms and shoulders eventually trembling with exhaustion.
-By the end of the day we were surprised to find that great festering blisters had risen on our palms.
-Bloody things that would take weeks to heal.
+For the job, we sneaked out two essential things from our garage where Dad kept what few tools he had—a dull ax with a heavily taped handle and a corn knife that had been fabricated by our Grandpa Mills and which looked like a crude sword.
+Starting the first morning, we spent hours at chopping, me swinging the dull ax and Marshall the corn knife, each of us flailing at the meat of the tree with manic purpose, grunting with each swing, our arms and shoulders eventually trembling with exhaustion.
+By the end of the day we were surprised to find that wicked looking blisters, like a curse, had risen on our palms, bloody things that would take weeks to heal.
 The only bit of revenge the silent tree would receive.
 Mom raised a worried eye when she saw the blisters that first evening and gently rubbed pungent smelling ointment on our wounded palms, all the while wisely failing to inquire about what we had been doing.

 The tree began to topple, slowly at first, in movie-like slow motion, then in full speed collapse, the ground shaking beneath our feet when the tree landed, dust flying everywhere.